Skip to content

 Compute within-subject variability (percent) for each IDP across timepoints.

-pd.DataFrame: One row per subject with columns `["subject", ,
+pd.DataFrame One row per subject with within-subject variability values.

 MultiVariateBatchDifference_long(idp_matrix, batch, idp_names=None, return_info=False)